saro2808/metric-internship/task2/README.md

 ## Run the application

 Clone this repository.
-Navigate to its root.
+Navigate to the rootof this project, i.e. `task2`.
 Make a virtual environment:
 ```
 python3 -m venv venv
 ```